AppDaemon/appdaemon/docs/APPGUIDE.rst

 The return value of the service will be in the ``result`` entry of the kwargs dictionary.

-Note that you may use the ``return_result`` or the ``calback`` option in a single call, but not both.
+Note that you may use the ``return_result`` or the ``callback`` option in a single call, but not both.

 Returning Results from Home Assistant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Home Assistant recently added the ability to return data from specific service calls.
 Not very many calls support this yet, but as of release 4.5 AppDaemon is now able
-to propagate return values from Home Assitant service calls to the App.
+to propagate return values from Home Assistant service calls to the App.
 As a result of this support, it is also now possible to wait for return statuses for Home Assistant
 service calls even if no return data is requested, this is beneficial as it is now possible to detect errors that were previously unreported.
 In addition, waiting for the
 response also allows the app and AppDaemon to identify poorly performing Home Assistant services (such as ZWave communication slowdowns) that previously would have gone unnoticed.

 To tell AppDaemon that you are expecting Home Assistant to return a value, set the ``hass_result`` parameter to True.
 In addition, you should also set either the ``callback`` or ``return_result``
-flags depending on how you want to recieve the result - both methods are supported.
+flags depending on how you want to receive the result - both methods are supported.
 In order to force the call to be synchronous for a Home Assistant service that does not return a value, simply set ``return_result``
 to ``True`` but don't set ``hass_result`` to anything.

 Note that Home Assistant requires that you tell it explicitly whether or not you want a result.
 If you ask for a result from a service that doesn't return one, you will get an error.